MaayanLab/clustergrammer-blitz/README.md

 The Clustergrammer website can be found [here](http://amp.pharm.mssm.edu/clustergrammer/) and the Clustergrammer repo can be found [here](https://github.com/MaayanLab/clustergrammer)

-Nicolas Fernandez at Icahn School of Medicine at Mount Sinai.
+Nicolas Fernandez: Icahn School of Medicine at Mount Sinai.